cfinst/cfinst.github.io/_modals/contribution-limits/howto.md

 #### _Full Database_

-To see much more about contribution limits and the rest of this database (including the complete descriptive codebook) click on ___".
+To see much more about the rest of this database (including the complete descriptive codebook) <a href="http://cfinst.org/State/LawsDatabase.aspx">click here</a>.